microsoft/ML-For-Beginners/7-TimeSeries/3-SVR/README.md

    Test data shape:  (48, 1)
    ```

-2. Scale the data to be in the range (0, 1).
+2. Scale the training data to be in the range (0, 1).

    ```python
    scaler = MinMaxScaler()
    train['load'] = scaler.fit_transform(train)
    ```

-4. Now, you scale the test data:
+4. Now, you scale the testing data:

    ```python
    test['load'] = scaler.transform(test)